cmusatyalab/openface/docs/setup.md

 if you are unable to resolve this.

 ### Torch
+Install [Torch](http://torch.ch) from the instructions on their website.
+At this point, the command-line program `th` should be available in your shell.
-Install [Torch](http://torch.ch) from the instructions on their website and install the dependencies with `luarocks install $NAME`, where `$NAME` is as listed below.
+Install the dependencies with `luarocks install $NAME`, where `$NAME` is as listed below.

 + [dpnn](https://github.com/nicholas-leonard/dpnn)